Everest Base Camp Trek By Road

 You leave Namche and take a picturesque trail with broad views of the mountains.
 It leads down to the river at Phunge Thenga, and up the slope in the forest to Tengboche at 3,860 m / 12,664 ft.

 Walking up the hill demands regular breathing and slow movement.
 On the way to Tengboche, you begin to see huge Himalayan mountains in closer proximity.
-The Tengboche Monastery is a popular structure that is located in an open area with Everest and Ama Dablam in the background.
+The Tengboche Monastery is a popular structure located in an open area, with Everest and Ama Dablam in the background.
 You can go to the monastery and see the quietness there.

 In case of full lodges (which are unlikely), you do a short walk down to Deboche, a little lower, yet still around 3,860 m / 12,664 ft.
 Then, approximately after 6 hours of hiking, you arrive at the lodge and sleep at night.